 3.0 RESULTS AND DISCUSSION

-The physical properties of crude oil was determined, these properties are: density, viscosity, API gravity, surface tension and interfacial tension.
+The characteristics of the crude oil were carried out through the physical method.
+For the physical characterizations of crude oil such as density, viscosity, API gravity, surface tension and interfacial tension were determined.

 3.1 Physical Characterization